OddCommon/bolt/README.md

 Demo: https://bolt.oddcommon.dev

-## 🧐 What it does and WHY yet another router?

 The primary goal of Bolt is to speed up page load times and give users the feel of an SPA while remaining static HTML.
 It's not quite a router and not quite a transition library, it's main objective is speed and progressive enhancement, it's up to you to decide how to implement.

 You can use Bolt in a few different ways, out of the box it will improve load times with a few modifications to your code.